TVs · Resale guide

 Factors That Affect Xiaomi 43” X Series TV Resale Value

 Original Remote and Accessories.
-Having the original smart remote, power cable, and the original stand (if not wall-mounted) adds ₹1,000-₹2,000 to the value.
-A generic remote significantly reduces appeal.
+Having the original smart remote, power cable, and stand can add ₹1,000-2,000 to the resale value.
+Buyers prefer completeness, and a missing or damaged original remote means losing smart features with a universal replacement.

 Original Box and Documentation.
-While not essential, having the original packaging, user manuals, and purchase receipts can add ₹500-₹1,500.
-It gives buyers confidence in the TV’s origin and care.
+Having the original packaging, user manuals, and especially the purchase invoice can add ₹800-1,500 in perceived value.
+It signals authenticity and careful ownership.

 Maintenance Cost Breakdown (India, 2026)

-Annual running cost estimate: Budget ₹1,500-₹3,000 for wear-and-tear at this age, plus one major repair like a backlight or power board issue likely in years 4-6 of ownership.
+Annual running cost estimate: ₹500-1,500 budget for wear-and-tear at this age, plus one major repair (like backlight or power board) likely in years 4-6.

 Known Issues — Reported by Real Xiaomi 43” X Series TV Owners